 Some cats really don’t enjoy traveling in a car at all.
 Whether it’s a short trip to the vet’s or a road trip across country to stay with family, they can become visibly distressed, yowl loudly, and scratch their carrier in an attempt to escape.
 This situation can be stressful for owners too!

 Luckily, there are a few different tips and tricks that you can try to make those essential trips less stressful for you both.
-In this article, we’ve rounded up 12 proven ways to keep your cat calm in the car.
+In this article, learn how to calm a cat down while we count down the 12 proven ways to keep your cat calm in the car.

 A few of these tips need to be done before you travel, and of course, that’s not always possible if you must make an unscheduled trip to the vet’s.
 We’ve also included plenty of tips that don’t need any preparation.